MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 10. In the **Maximum number of devices per user** section, select **20**.

-11. In the **Additional local administrators on all Azure AD joined devices** section, select **Manage Additional local administrators on all Azure AD joined devices**.
+11. In the **Local administrator settings** section, select **Manage Additional local administrators on all Azure AD joined devices**.
 The Device Administrators page opens.

 12. In the Device Administrators page, select **Add assignments**.